Skip to content

 We love dogs and look forward to welcoming you and your dog to the parkland at Tatton Park.
 There are trails for dog walking and trail leaflets are available from the welcome building.

-From 1 May 2024, dogs will be allowed in Tatton Park's formal gardens on short leads.
+Dogs are allowed in Tatton Park's formal gardens on short leads.
 Dogs must be kept on a lead in all garden areas.
-This new initiative is a trial and will be reviewed in September 2024.
 Please ensure that you always clear up after your dog and help us maintain our beautiful gardens for all visitors.

 Dogs on leads are also welcome at the farm and at doggy-orientated events, such as the Fun Dog Show at the Farm and Dogfest Cheshire.